jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/05-Iterations.md

 ### !question

-Given a string that will always contain two lower case 'x' characters, return an array containing the two indexes where the 'x' characters are found.
+Given a string `str` that will always contain two lower case 'x' characters, return an array containing the two indexes where the 'x' characters are found.

 ```js